 Fires when a form field value changes.
-Form Value Changed Param1 contains the form field caption (in lower-case), Param2 contains the changed value and Param3 contains the type of field changed (A=Alpha, B=Check box, D=Date, E=Color, F=Font, I=Picture, 1=Multiline, 2=Spin, 3=Slider, 4=RadioButton, 5=Hyperlink, N=Numeric, L=DropDown, K=DropDownEntry).
-Fires when clicking on a form field FormHyperlink Example: if EventType = FormEvent and EventID = FormValueChanged then Param1 contains the form field caption (in lower-case). hyperlink.
-Tominypercink raiaiii contains the form field caption (in lower case).
+FormValueChanged Param1 contains the form field caption (in lower-case), Param2 contains the changed value and Param3 contains the type of field changed (A=Alpha, B=Check box, D=Date, E=Color, F=Font, I=Picture, 1=Multiline, 2=Spin, 3=Slider, 4=RadioButton, 5=Hyperlink, N=Numeric, L=DropDown, K=DropDownEntry).
+Example: if EventType = FormEvent and EventID = FormValueChanged then Fires when clicking on a form field hyperlink.
+FormHyperLink Param1 contains the form field caption (in lower-case).
 Fires when clicking on a form field button.
 FormButtonClicked Param1 contains the form field caption (in lower-case) and Param2 contains the current field value.
 Fires when a form field has focus.
 FormGainFocus Param1 contains the field caption.
 Note that the OnGainFocus event must be checked against the Application Details for this event to fire.
 Fires when ENTER pressed.
 FormENTERPressed